Daijiro Kato

 Daijiro Kato (加藤 大治郎, Katō Daijirō) was a Japanese Grand Prix motorcycle road racer, the 2001 250cc world champion, and the 2000 and 2002 Suzuka 8 Hours winner.
 He died as a result of injuries sustained after a crash during the 2003 Japanese motorcycle Grand Prix at Suzuka Circuit, Japan.

 Career

 Kato was born in Saitama, and started racing miniature bikes at an early age, becoming a four-time national champion in the Japanese pocket-bike championship.

-He began road racing in 1992, and entered his first Grand Prix in 1996, as a wild-card rider.
+Kato began road racing in 1992, and entered his first Grand Prix in 1996, as a wild-card rider.
 In the 250cc class, Kato finished third after debuting at his home circuit of Suzuka Circuit.
 The next year, he won the Japanese Championship, and again entered the Japanese Grand Prix with a wild card, winning the race at this occasion.